Monday, April 20, 2026

 XXX

 I was a little shaken.
 I was saying to myself what did you do?
+Questions started racing in my mind.
 Did I stomp on someone else?
+I always put out QRLs.
+Did I forget it that day?
 So hurriedly I look up the log and found that I was operating 500Hz above the frequency mentioned.
-Even though the tone of the email irritated me and made some unreasonable assumptions about my operations (such as not putting out QRLs) , I sent the following reply
+Even though the tone of the email irritated me and made some unreasonable assumptions about my operations (such as not putting out QRLs) , I sent the following replies.
+Originally I had checked the wrong date and responded with the following.
+Subsequently after realizing that error, verified the date and time in question and sent the second email below.

 XXX,